-2 GreenCo filed a consolidated REPS compliance plan on behalf of Albemarle EMC, Blue Ridge, Brunswick EMC, Cape Hatteras EMC, Craven-Carteret EMC, Central EMC, Edgecombe-Martin County EMC, Four County EMC, French Broad EMC (French Broad), Haywood, Jones-Onslow EMC, Lumbee River EMC, Pee Dee EMC, Piedmont, Pitt & Greene EMC, Randolph EMC, Roanoke EMC, South River EMC, Surry-Yadkin EMC, Tideland EMC, Tri-County EMC, Union EMC, and Wake EMC.
+2 GreenCo filed a consolidated 2009 REPS Compliance Plan on behalf of Albemarle EMC, Blue Ridge, Brunswick EMC, Cape Hatteras EMC, Craven-Carteret EMC, Central EMC, Edgecombe-Martin County EMC, Four County EMC, French Broad EMC (French Broad), Haywood, Jones-Onslow EMC, Lumbee River EMC, Pee Dee EMC, Piedmont, Pitt & Greene EMC, Randolph EMC, Roanoke EMC, South River EMC, Surry-Yadkin EMC, Tideland EMC, Tri-County EMC, Union EMC, and Wake EMC.

-August 27, 2008, the Commission granted the requests of GreenCo, NCEMC, Blue Ridge, Piedmont, and French Broad for waiver of the requirement that each member EMC file an individual REPS compliance plan and for permission to file a consolidated report, and granted Duke's request for an extension of time to file its biennial report and REPS compliance plan.
+and granted Duke's request for an extension of time to file its biennial report and REPS compliance plan.
 On August 28, 2008, Rutherford filed a notice with the Commission that its REPS compliance plan would be included in Duke's biennial report and REPS compliance plan.
-Also, on August 28, 2008, Rutherford filed its biennial report and Halifax filed its REPS compliance plan.
+On August 28, 2008, Rutherford filed its biennial report and Halifax filed its REPS compliance plan.
 On August 29, 2008, DNCP and EU filed their biennial reports and REPS compliance plans.
 On September 2, 2008, PEC filed its biennial report and REPS compliance plan.
 On September 12, 2008, NCEMC, Blue Ridge, and Piedmont filed their biennial reports, and NCEMC also filed its Energy Efficiency Potential Study Final Report.
 On the same day, GreenCo filed the consolidated REPS compliance plan and a motion for a protective order and confidential treatment for information attached to the consolidated report.
 On September 18, 2008, the Commission granted GreenCo's request for a protective order.
 On November 3, 2008, Duke filed its biennial report and REPS compliance plan.
 On January 29, 2009, Fibrowatt LLC (Fibrowatt) filed comments regarding the REPS compliance plans.
 On March 25, 2009, the Public Staff moved that the deadline for the filing of initial and reply comments on the biennial reports be extended.
 The Commission allowed the motion on March 30, 2009.